This document introduces the concepts you need to understand to configure HTTP or HTTPS Load Balancing.

-- See Setting Up HTTP(S) Load Balancing for information on configuring an HTTP or HTTPS load balancer.
+- Refer to Setting Up HTTP(S) Load Balancing for information on configuring an HTTP or HTTPS load balancer.

-- See Creating Cross-Region Load Balancing and Creating Content-Based Load Balancing for working examples of two load balancing configurations.
+- See Creating Content-based and Cross-Regional Load Balancing for a working example of a load balancing configuration.

-- See SSL Policy Concepts for information on SSL policy concepts.
+- Refer to SSL Policy Concepts for information on SSL policy concepts.

-- See Using SSL Policies for information on configuring SSL policies.
+- Refer to Using SSL Policies for information on configuring SSL policies.